The LPP Code of Conduct

 We are committed to ensuring that our suppliers are aware of their workers’ rights, which they should absolutely respect; to this end, since 2018, we have been organising Awareness Day in Asia where we educate suppliers on human rights, labour rights, as we and occupational health and safety principles.

 In addition to the inspections conducted through International Accord, we regularly subject factories collaborating with us to social audits.
-To this end, since 2017, we have been working with SGS, and in 2022 we started working with amfori BSCI, an international association working for more transparent and sustainable trade.
+To this end in 2022 we started working with amfori BSCI, an international association working for more transparent and sustainable trade.

 This enables us to monitor factories from a social and environmental perspective.
 The system assists us in eliminating from our supply chain those entities that do not provide decent working conditions and wages, among other things.